Inventory Control for SMBs: Complete Guide with Real Examples

 Inventory is the largest and most mismanaged asset in most SMBs.
-Too much stock means money sleeping on shelves, expiration risk, and storage costs eating into margins.
-Too little stock means lost sales, frustrated customers, and opportunities going to competitors.
-The sweet spot exists, and finding it does not require a sophisticated system — it requires understanding a few key concepts and applying them with discipline.
+Two businesses with identical revenue can finish the year very differently depending on how they manage stock: one ends with cash and growth, the other ends with full shelves and debt.
+Too much inventory means money sleeping on shelves, expiration risk, and shrinkage that eats into margins.
+Too little means lost sales, frustrated customers, and opportunities going to competitors.
+The sweet spot exists, and finding it does not require sophisticated software — it requires mastering seven concepts (ABC, reorder point, safety stock, FIFO, turnover, shrinkage, and weekly KPIs) and applying them with discipline.
+This guide walks you through it step by step with concrete numbers and real examples from a hardware store, a corner grocery, and a fresh-bakery operation.

 The Hidden Cost of Inventory